 Common Bomber Jacket Types & Styles

 As mentioned earlier, bomber jackets have evolved over a good number of years, during which time; it has been given different shapes and appearances using a variety of different fabrics.
-These include leather and suede, nylon, denim, and even silk and satin.
+These include leather, suede leather, nylon, denim, and even silk and satin.

 Below you will find a few commonly used fabrics to achieve an understanding of the types of bomber jackets out there.